Divnoorheer/Weather_app/README.md

 python weather_app.py
 ```

-## Just for your ease, please run the code in a separate environment
+## Just for your ease, please run the code in a separate virtual environment